 Level of Difficulty

-Reliance on oil and gas exports renders the sultanate vulnerable to global commodity markets at a time when, like its neighbors in the Gulf, it is attempting to diversify its economy and revenue streams.
-The onset of the COVID-19 pandemic has shed more light on this, with supply chains disrupted and decreasing demand for oil placing additional fiscal costs on reform efforts.
-This is exacerbated by extreme demographic pressure; more than 60% of the population is under the age of 30.
-Economic diversification for the creation of employment opportunities cannot be sidelined given the high rate of youth unemployment.
+Reliance on oil and gas exports makes the sultanate vulnerable to global commodity markets at a time when, like its Gulf neighbors, it is attempting to diversify its economy and revenue streams.
+This is exacerbated by extreme demographic pressure; more than 61% of the population is under age 30.
+Economic diversification to create employment opportunities cannot be sidelined given the high rate of youth unemployment.
+However, one of the main obstacles to reform lies in conflicts of interest between politics and business at the highest levels in the country.

 Structural constraints

-Oman has a limited civil society tradition and a very limited tradition of civil society engagement in NGOs.
-The Omani Women’s Association, which was established by royal decree in the 1970s, is an outlier in terms of its longevity.
+Oman has a limited tradition of civil society engagement in NGOs.
+The Omani Women’s Association, established by royal decree in the 1970s, is an outlier in terms of its longevity.

 Citizen participation in civil society is heavily monitored, reducing opportunities for independent action and open critique.
-For the last 50 years, the government has actively worked at erasing the memory of active civil society and political engagement in the 1960s and 1970s (e.g., the Dhofar rebellion).
-It has also attempted to prevent intergenerational political socialization and the transmission of a culture of political collective action.
-The government’s fear of associations galvanizing public opinion and channeling dissenting voices has prompted it to ban any sort of politically oriented civil society organization or association, only issuing licenses to those deemed apolitical.
-Despite an increasingly vocal civil society, which has highlighted the economic and political flaws in Oman for years, the government’s stance on civil society organizations has continued to tighten since 2011.
+For the last 50 years, the government has actively worked to erase the memory of active civil society and political engagement in the 1960s and 1970s (e.g. the Dhofar rebellion).
+It has also attempted to prevent intergenerational political socialization and the transmission of a culture of collective action.
+The government’s fear of associations channeling dissenting voices has prompted it to ban any politically oriented civil society organization or association, only issuing licenses to those deemed apolitical.
+Despite an increasingly vocal civil society, the government’s stance on civil society organizations has continued to tighten since 2011.
 This is illustrated by the active harassment and repression of peaceful alternative voices and human rights activists, and the massive investment in the security sector.
-There is significant potential for civil society engagement if the government were to loosen its grip over a society that is eager to express itself autonomously from the state.

-Social trust is fairly weak.
-According to the Legatum Prosperity Index, which measures social capital in terms of the “strength of personal and social relationships, institutional trust, social norms, and civic participation in a country,” Oman’s ranking regarding social tolerance has dropped massively over the last 10 years, from 110th globally to 141st in 2023.
+Social trust is relatively weak.
+According to the Legatum Prosperity Index, Oman’s ranking for social tolerance has fallen significantly over the past 10 years, from 108th globally in 2017 to 141st in 2023.

 Civil society traditions